LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 `Keyword`field type is designed for exact searches, aggregations, and sorting.

-You can customize your mapping by assigning the filed type as either text or keyword or both!
+You can customize your mapping by assigning the field type as either text or keyword or both!

 #### Text Field Type
 ##### Text Analysis